jdjakub/papers/prog-2022/prog22-manuscript.md

 Haskell is mathematically rooted and relies on mathematical intuition for understanding many of its concepts.
 This background is also reflected in the notations it uses.
 In addition to the concrete language syntax (used when writing code), the Haskell ecosystem also uses an informal mathematical notation, which is used when writing about Haskell (e.g. in academic papers or on the whiteboard).
 This provides an additional tool for manipulating Haskell programs and experimenting with them on paper *in vitro*, in ways that other systems may attempt to achieve through experimentation within the system *in vivo*.

 # Technical dimensions
-In this section, we present our most worked-out technical dimensions under *clusters*.
-This is a consequence of how we developed the framework.
-In the beginning, we considered these clusters the "dimensions" themselves---yet, as we added detail, they soon developed an internal "glossary" structure defining more primitive terms.
-Since it was easier to see how these primitives could be compared and assigned values for concrete systems, and unclear how the same would be possible for the clusters, we tentatively settled on the format that follows.
+In this section, we present our proposed technical dimensions grouped under *clusters*.
 The clusters may be regarded as "topics of interest" or "areas of inquiry" when studying a given system, grouping together related dimensions against which to measure it.

 Each cluster is named and opens with a short *summary*, followed by a longer *description*, and closes with a list of any *relations* to other clusters along with any *references* if applicable.
-Within the main description, individual *dimensions* are identified.
+Within the main description, individual *dimensions* are listed.
 Sometimes, a particular value along a dimension (or a combination of values along several dimensions) can be recognized as a familiar pattern---perhaps with a name already established in the literature.
-These are marked as *instances*.
-Finally, interspersed discussion that is neither a *dimension* nor an *instance* is introduced as a *remark*.
+These are marked as *examples*.
+Finally, interspersed discussion that is neither a *dimension* nor an *example* is introduced as a *remark*.

 ## Interaction